-- " If the boundary between light and dark does not meet specifications: - Adjust the headlight range. (🕮 p.
-162) - Press the UP or DOWN button until the "Settings" menu appears on the matrix display.
+- " If the boundary between light and dark does not meet specifications: - Press the UP or DOWN button until the "Settings" menu appears on the matrix display.
 Pressing the SET button opens the menu. - Press the UP or DOWN button until "cLightTest" is highlighted in black on the matrix display.
 Pressing the SET button again starts the cornering light test. - Wait for a few seconds until the upper segment of the left cornering light lights up continuously.

-- Checking the left cornering light setting.
+Checking the left cornering light setting.